lundegaard/redux-tools/docs/tutorial/02-namespacing.md

 }
 ```

-The second approach will allow you to omit specifying `someModule` and `otherModule` in your selectors – the state slice will be resolved by the namespacing mechanism.
-However, you'll also have to deal with yet another architectural concept, which might make it difficult for developers who only know the basics of React or Redux.
+The second approach will allow you to omit specifying `someModule` and `otherModule` in your selectors – the state slice will be resolved by the namespacing mechanism via React context, assuming that your modules are wrapped in a namespace provider.

+That being said, you'll also have to deal with yet another architectural concept, which might make it difficult for developers who only know the basics of React or Redux.

-If you do decide to use namespaces in a standard React application:
+In conclusion, if you do decide to use namespaces in a standard React application:

 - Make sure all of your modules are wrapped in a namespace provider.
 - Make sure any common state is managed by a globally injected reducer.
+- Make sure you're not accidentally mixing namespaces.